Yextds/ds-prototype/README.md

-# Welcome to Yext Sites!
+# Welcome to Dotsquares Sites!